Shikou Eggplant fruit

 A beautiful warm weather crop that features an upright habit with dark green foliage; produces 8 inch long glossy, dark purple fruit with thin skin and fewer seeds; pollinator plant; perfect for grilling, roasting or stir fry

-Shikou Eggplant is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Shikou Eggplant is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces deep purple oblong eggplants (which are technically 'berries') with white flesh which are typically harvested when mature.
 The eggplants have a delicious taste and a firm texture.

 The eggplants are most often used in the following ways: